rage-js/core/README.md

 ## Methods

-Even if the approach works, you can still customize the behavior of what to do in the middle, etc with these three primary methods:
+Even if the approach works, you can still customize the behavior of what to do in the middle of the instance, etc with these three primary methods:

 1. Push After Interval (PAI)
 2. Push On Update (POU)